tireddy2/eap-pqc/draft-reddy-emu-pqc-eap-tls.md

 The use of post-quantum or hybrid certificates increases the size of individual certificates, certificate chains, and signatures, resulting in significantly larger handshake messages.
 These larger payloads can lead to packet fragmentation, retransmissions, and handshake delays, issues that are particularly disruptive in constrained or lossy network environments.

-To address these impacts, EAP-TLS deployments can apply certificate chain optimization techniques outlined in Section 6.1 of {{?I-D.reddy-uta-pqc-app}} to reduce transmission overhead and improve handshake reliability.
+To address these impacts, EAP-TLS and EAP-TTLS deployments can apply certificate chain optimization techniques outlined in Section 6.1 of {{I-D.reddy-uta-pqc-app}} to reduce transmission overhead and improve handshake reliability.

 # EST Integration {#ext-extn}